 A 30-year-old man in excellent health can buy a 30-year, $500,000 Haven Term policy, issued by MassMutual, starting at $30.23 per month.

 Every busy parent needs their coffee pick-me-up, but what’s the opportunity cost of your lattes?
 Just five caffe lattes could cost more than your term life insurance premium.

 At $3.78 per latte, five visits to your favorite barista would cost you $18.90 (not counting any tip).

 Now, you can’t skip necessary car maintenance.
-But you can start treating term life insurance as a similarly priced necessity that’s just as important as regular auto maintenance.
+But you can start treating a term life insurance monthly premium as a similarly priced necessity that’s just as important as regular auto maintenance.

-Setting that alarm for 5 AM spin class is always a bit of a struggle.
+Setting that alarm for 5 a.m. spin class is always a bit of a struggle.
 Which may be why over 60% of gym memberships go unused.
 But even with the gym fob on your car keys gathering dust, you might still be footing the bill.
-Over 58 million American adults had a gym membership in 2017.
-And we’re paying just under $60 a month, on average, for the privilege.
+We’re paying just under $60 per month, on average, for the privilege.

 We keep our gym memberships, even if we only use them once a week, since we know going is good for our health.
 The cost seems justified.
 The price for a term life insurance policy could be within a few dollars of the price for your (possibly unused) gym membership.

 A 42-year-old, non-smoking man in good health can buy a 20-year, $500,000 Haven Term policy starting at $52.77 per month.
 And with Haven Life Plus, a no-cost rider included in the Haven Term policy, policyholders can access a yearly subscription to audio fitness app Aaptiv at no cost, so you may not need that gym membership.